Dimension reduction, exact recovery, and error estimates for sparse reconstruction in phase space

 In particular, for $\delta=0$ the limit $\alpha\to0$ implies $\nu^\delta=\nu^\dagger$. \end{thm} \begin{proof} This is just the special case of \cref{rem:nonnegativeMeasures} for $\approximation_1=\nu^\delta$, $K=\fopstat_t$, $\optimalDual=v^\dagger$, $w=v^s$ with $s_i=\sgn((\nu^\delta-\nu^\dagger)(B_R(\{x_i\})))$, $\approximation_2$ and $\regularizer_2$ nonexistent. \end{proof}

-Depending on the measurement operator, simple criteria for reconstructibility can be found.
-An example in one space dimension is proven in \cite[Lem.\,2.4 \& 2.5]{Candes2013} (higher-dimensional versions are also provided in that work, albeit without detail).
+Depending on the measurement operator, simple criteria for stable reconstructibility can be found.
+The following example in one space dimension is proven in \cite[Lem.\,2.4 \& 2.5]{Candes2013} (higher-dimensional versions are also provided in that work, albeit without detail).